 INNOVATION

 The research team has previous experience with recruiting and retaining study participants in existing orthopedic registries and the integrated infrastructure has already begun to yield impactful evidence to the literature.
 The ROCK group has recently initiated a multi-center randomized clinical trial for different surgical treatments for early stage OCD, which demonstrates the group’s ability to work together.
 The most salient innovation of the current proposal is the integration of prospective dynamic research database at 13 institutions uniquely positioned to conduct this research because of the presence of an OCD expert at each center within the group.
 Prior barriers to achieving the goals outlined in the above aims are related to the ability to attain targeted sample size include inadequate case volume per center.
-The integration of the multicenter prospective research database from the Study Group institutions provide a volume exceeding 200 cases/year.
+The integration of the multicenter prospective research database from the Study Group institutions provides a volume exceeding 200 cases/year.
 This multicenter proposal will overcome many of the potential barriers to enrollment by allowing us to quickly identify and enroll numerous subjects simultaneously, thus enabling us to reach conclusions and relay essential information to patients and clinicians in a timely manner.

 Budget and Justification ($25,000/year over 2 years.)